WrathChaos/lulinjs/website/docs/features/capitalizeAllStartingWords.md

 # capitalizeAllStartingWords

-Capitalize the FIRST letter of the given text
+Capitalize all the starting letters of the given text

 ## Usage